 Train To Be A Nurse Aide

 If you, or someone you know, would like to become a Certified Nurse Assistant (CNA), Southeast Colorado Hospital District will be offering a Nurse Aide Class.
-Applicants need to be 16 or older, and must pass a background check and a drug screen.
-The class is free if you work for SECHD or for Walsh Healthcare.
+The class is free if you would like to work for Southeast Colorado Hospital District and Long Term Care Center or for Walsh Healthcare.

+To apply, you must be 16 or older with no record of a felony, violent or theft crime and you must pass a drug screening to be considered for the class.
+A reading comprehension test and an interview will be completed prior to acceptance into the Nurse Aide Class.
 A certified nursing assistant is on the front lines of patient / resident care.
 The nursing assistant position is certainly one of the most vital to daily operations for the nursing care facility, your compassion and skill in patient/resident care will help minimize the stress of those who are sick or unable to care for themselves.

 A certified nursing assistant job is a great entry point for a nursing/medical career.
 You'll be deeply involved in patient/resident care, making sure that sick and injured people have their basic needs met.
 And you can be ready to start working as a certified nursing assistant in a very short period of time.
-Job prospects for CNAs are expected to be excellent due to the increasing long-term care needs of an aging population; jobs in this field are expected to grow faster than the average for all careers at this time; and in our facility, a new NA will earn $ 11.10/hour to start and after 90 days and certification 11.50/hour.
+Job prospects for CNAs are expected to be excellent due to the increasing long-term care needs of an aging population; jobs in this field are expected to grow faster than the average for all careers at this time.